-An obscure Taoist text explains the logic behind sitting still
+An obscure Taoist text explained the logic behind sitting still

-The concept of meditation never made a lot of sense to me.
-How could just sitting there provide any benefit greater than, for example, napping?
-Most texts I read offered little explanation, deferring to vague mystical explanations or focusing only on the obvious benefits of relaxation.
+Meditation has just never made much sense to me.
+How could the act of sitting still provide any benefit greater than, for example, napping?
+Texts I read offered little explanation, deferring to vague mystical hand-waving or focusing only on the benefits of relaxation.

 AN OBSCURE TEXT